Connect with others who understand.

 1. Report Any Irritation From Treatments to Your Doctor

 However, you may find steroid creams cause irritation when used around the eyes.
 In that case, your doctor may prescribe calcineurin inhibitors, which are creams that gently reduce plaque buildup on thin skin like the eyelids.
-Before starting any treatment for the skin around the eyes, consult with your health care provider.
+They can be used for longer periods without the side effects of steroids.
+Before starting any treatment for the skin around the eyes, consult with your healthcare provider.

 2. Consider Systemic Treatments To Improve Eyelid Psoriasis

-Systemic medications like methotrexate, biologics, and other disease-modifying drugs are used to treat autoimmune diseases like psoriasis.
+Systemic medications are drugs that affect the entire body, including methotrexate, biologics, and other disease-modifying drugs.
+They may be used, with close monitoring, to treat psoriasis and other autoimmune diseases.
 They may also help reduce psoriasis on the eyelid.
 Talk to your doctor about whether systemic treatments may be helpful for you.

 3. Be Aware of the Risk of Side Effects

-Some moisturizers, ointments, creams, and other topical treatments may not be appropriate for the eyelid, due to the risk of side effects that may affect your eyes.
+Some moisturizers, ointments, creams, and other topical treatments may not be appropriate for the eyelid.
+The risk of side effects that may affect your eyes could be too high.
 One MyPsoriasisTeam member described their frustration with topicals.
 “Worst spot ever: eyelids!” they wrote.
 “Topicals near my eyes make them heavy and tired the next day.”

 Sometimes, mild forms of corticosteroid topicals are prescribed for the eyelid.
 However, steroids may increase the risk for glaucoma and cataracts.
 Seek medical advice before using anything near your eyes.
 Be sure to discuss potential risks and side effects from topical steroids with your doctor.